junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > EXT.
 Fall River, Massachusetts - day (Dean, Sam)
 >
 > Dean/Sam in their way looking for Crowley's throne room.
 Dean worry about Cas, want to go back to him, decide to stay to help out Sam eventually
+>
+> (first important hint: first time show Dean has to choose between Sam/Cas, even though he worry about Cas, he does choose Sam over Cas, even for good reason, not explicitly highlighting or pointing out by anyone, just showing it as fact)

 Sam has narrowed the locations down to a few sites near the shore around Rhode Island and Massachusetts, where there have been demonic sightings recently.
 He has written them down into a notepad.